MODIFICATIONS TO HHI RULES FOR 2021 - revised 06.05.2021

-The 2020 World Hip Hop Dance Championship and World Battles have been postponed until 2021 due to the worldwide COVID-19 pandemic.
-The events will be conducted in Phoenix, August 8-14, 2021.
-This will result in the implementation of several modifications to the HHI Rules & Regulations affecting participating crews and battle dancers.
+The 2020 World Hip Hop Dance Championship was postponed due to the worldwide COVID-19 pandemic and will be conducted as one event with the 2021 World Hip Hop Dance Championship.
+The event will be conducted online from Los Angeles, October 2, 2021.
+This will result in the implementation of several modifications to the HHI Rules & Regulations affecting participating crews.
 The modifications are for 2021 only.
 They are as follows:

 - In the rare instance that a country’s three (3) 2020 qualified crews place 1st, 2nd and 3rd again in their 2021 national championship, HHI will allow one additional crew who ranked 4th place to compete in the 2021 World Hip Hop Dance Championship.
 This is per division (Junior, Varsity, Adult, MiniCrew & MegaCrew).